Football Concussions: Prevention, Diagnosis, and Recovery

 - Recovering After a Concussion from Football.

-Note: If you’re suffering from symptoms that won’t go away after a football concussion, you’re not alone, and you’re not imagining things.
+If you’re suffering from symptoms that won’t go away after a football concussion, you’re not alone, and you’re not imagining things.
 We can help.
 On average, our patients improve by 75% after treatment at our clinic.
-If you’d like to learn more about whether we can help you, sign up for a free consultation.
+If you’d like to learn more about whether we can help you, schedule a consultation.

 What Is a Concussion?